Topological Phases with Average Symmetries: the Decohered, the Disordered, and the Intrinsic: Introduction

 Topological quantum phases are often enriched by global symmetries~\cite{wenbook}.
 The most familiar example is the fractional quantum Hall effect (FQHE).
 Independent of any global symmetry, the FQHE ground states are characterized by intrinsic \textit{topological orders} that support anyon excitations.
 Global symmetries such as U(1) charge conservation, however, can further enrich the topological orders, for example by assigning fractional charges to the anyon excitations.
 FQHE enriched by U(1) charge conservation is a simple example of \textit{symmetry-enriched topological orders} (SET) \cite{gauging3}.
 Even quantum states with trivial topological orders can be enriched by global symmetries.
 Familiar examples include topological insulators \cite{KaneRMP, ZhangRMP} and the Haldane spin-$1$ chain \cite{haldane1983nonlinear}.
 These states do not carry exotic excitations such as anyons, yet they cannot be adiabatically deformed to un-entangled product states (like atomic insulators) without breaking relevant symmetries.
 Such states are known as \textit{symmetry-protected topological} (SPT) states \cite{Chen:2011pg, XieChenScience, Ashvin2013, ChongWang2014, XieChen_2014, Senthil_2015, Bi_2015a}.

 Traditionally the concepts of SPT and SET phases are defined for a pure quantum state $|\Psi\rangle$ -- typically the ground state of some local Hamiltonian $H$.
 Our understanding of SPT and SET phases in pure states has reached a quite mature stage over the past few decades.
 For mixed quantum states, however, much less is known.
 The two relevant physical contexts to study topological phases in mixed states are systems with \textit{decoherence} and \textit{disorders}.
 In decohered systems (such as noisy intermediate-scale quantum (NISQ) simulators \cite{Preskill_2018, Bernien_2017, Ruben_2023, Iqbal_2023b}), mixed states arise naturally from the coupling between the system and the environment.
-In a disordered system (such as an imperfect crystalline solid), the Hamiltonian is drawn from a statistically random ensemble $\{H_I\}$, where $I$ labels disorder realizations with certain probability $P_I$.
-Given the ubiquity of decoherence and disorder in realistic systems, it is both natural and important to try to extend our understanding of topological phases, including SPT and SET, to mixed states.
+In a disordered system (such as an imperfect crystalline solid), the Hamiltonian is drawn from a statistically random ensemble $\{H_I\}$, where $I$ labels disorder realizations with a certain probability $P_I$.
+Given the ubiquity of decoherence and disorder in realistic systems, it is both natural and important to try to extend our understanding of topological phases, including SPT and SET, to mixed states. {On a practical level, this understanding could assist us in utilizing topological phases for quantum information purposes, such as measurement-based quantum computation with SPT \cite{Briegel_2009, Nautrup2015Symmetry, Else_2012, Raussendorf_2019} and fault-tolerant quantum computation with topological orders \cite{TopoQCRMP}, even in realistic systems affected by disorder or decoherence.}

 In contrast to pure states, there are two distinct types of symmetry for mixed states.
 An \textit{exact symmetry} (or \textit{strong symmetry}) is a symmetry for each individual pure state $|\Psi_I\rangle$ in the mixed state ensemble.
 In contrast, an \textit{average symmetry} (or \textit{weak symmetry}) is not necessarily a symmetry for each individual pure state, but is a symmetry for the ensemble density matrix $\rho=\sum_IP_I|\Psi_I\rangle\langle\Psi_I|$.
 Namely, for an average symmetry operator $g$, we have